-- 1. Set out boxes of toothpicks and minimarshmallows. - Encourage girls to try and construct 3D shapes (structures) with these materials.
+- 1. Set out boxes of toothpicks and mini marshmallows. - Encourage youth to try and construct 3D shapes (structures) with these materials.
 Can they make a tall tower?
 Keep these materials to one side for sharing.

 - □ flat toothpicks

 - mini marshmallows

-- 3. Encourage the girls to use the engineering process:
+- 3. Encourage the youth to use the engineering process:

-1. Design \rightarrow 2.
-Build \rightarrow 3.
-Test \rightarrow 4.
+1. Design $\rightarrow$ 2.
+Build $\rightarrow$ 3.
+Test $\rightarrow$ 4.
 Redesign/Change